ASTM F1249-20

 5.1 The purpose of this test method is to obtain reliable values for the WVTR of plastic film and sheeting.

-5.2 WVTR is an important property of packaging materials and can be directly related to shelf life and packaged product stability.
+5.2 WVTR is an important property of packaging materials and can often be directly related to shelf life and packaged product stability.

 5.3 Data from this test method is suitable as a referee method of testing, provided that the purchaser and seller have agreed on sampling procedures, standardization procedures, test conditions, and acceptance criteria.